bnardpolo/Semiconductor-Wafer-Defect-Prediction/README.md

 - **Temporal resolution** - Instantaneous readings?
 Time averages?
 Min/max over a process step?
 - **Which process step** - Etching?
 Deposition?
 Cleaning?
 Lithography?

 This matters because **the model is essentially flying blind**.
 It found correlations between anonymous numbers and defects, but it has no understanding of causation or physics.
-The 99%+ recall we achieved is significant, but it's likely based on:
 - **Gross threshold violations** - When sensors cross critical limits
 - **Statistical patterns** - Correlations that happen to work on this specific dataset
 - **Unknown confounders** - Maybe sensor_42 is highly correlated with a true root cause we can't see